 Prep time: 20 minutes

-Whisk 1 teaspoon (4g) vanilla, ⅓ cup (60g) vegan butter or margarine, and ⅓ cup (64g) spectrum sustainable organic palm shortening until it’s light and fluffy, using a stand mixer or a handheld electric mixer with the whisk attachment on medium speed.
+Whisk 1 teaspoon (4g) vanilla, ⅓ cup (60g) vegan butter or margarine, and ⅓ cup (64g) Spectrum organic and sustainable palm shortening until it’s light and fluffy, using a stand mixer or a handheld electric mixer with the whisk attachment on medium speed.
 It might be possible to do this by hand if you have a lot of upper body strength and time.
 With an electric mixer, this step takes 3-5 minutes.
 By hand, it could take 20 minutes.

-Stop the mixer after a couple minutes and use a silicone spatula to scrape the sides and bottom of the mixer bowl.
+Stop the mixer after a couple minutes and use a baking spatula to scrape the sides and bottom of the mixer bowl.
 Mix again.

-Sift in 1 ½ cups (180g) organic powdered sugar, half at a time, mixing thoroughly and scraping the bowl with the silicone spatula after each addition.
+Sift in 1 ½ cups (180g) organic powdered sugar, half at a time, mixing thoroughly and scraping the bowl with the baking spatula after each addition.

 Add 1 teaspoon of nondairy milk, if needed, to get the frosting to be a creamy and spreadable consistency.